 As she cross back the field, she twisted the cabbage off its stalk and threw the roots in the ditch.

-She left the sack beside the bucket which was now cooling in the well and pushing through a gap in the hedge went out into open countryside, to the edge of the mountain where the hedgerow gave way to stone walls and cows to sheep.
+Charlotte left the sack and the bucket at the well and pushing through a gap in the hedge made her way out into open countryside, to the edge of the mountain where the hedgerow gave way to stone walls and cows to sheep.

 Half way up she stood letting the breeze lift her hair and turned her face to it.